dragononcrypto/scashcpp/README.md

 period is over, the network will transition into an energy efficient Proof of Stake Velocity algorithm which will reward balance holders on the network a 8% staking annual interest.

-Scash is based on the revolutionary Blockchain concept but has added some very simple and clever layers of communication and a sophisticated off-blockchain coin mixing system making it impossible for 3rd parties to trace transactions between Scash wallets.

 -----------------------------
 Specifications: